-George Dunbar is entering his 18th season as the head coach of the Philadelphia University women’s soccer team in the fall of 2017.
+George Dunbar is entering his 19th season as the head coach of the Philadelphia University women’s soccer team in the fall of 2017.

-Since taking over the reins of the program in 1999, Dunbar—a two-time Central Atlantic Collegiate Conference (CACC) Coach of the Year—has led the Rams to 190 victories, five CACC regular season titles, three CACC Tournament championships, two Eastern Conference Athletic Conference (ECAC) championships, and two NCAA Tournament appearances.
+Since taking over the reins of the program in 1999, Dunbar—a two-time Central Atlantic Collegiate Conference (CACC) Coach of the Year—has led the Rams to 209 victories, five CACC regular season titles, three CACC Tournament championships, two Eastern Conference Athletic Conference (ECAC) championships and two NCAA Tournament appearances.

 Under his tutelage, 32 different players have earned all-conference recognition, including four-time All-New York Collegiate Athletic Conference selection Theresa Irwin and three-time All-CACC team keepers Sara Hall and Kelli Kowalewski.
 Hall was voted as the CACC Player of the Year in 2008 and freshman forward Trisha Sileo earned the CACC Rookie of the Year award in 2009.

-Last season, Philadelphia had a 10-9-3 campaign that was capped by the team’s second straight CACC championship and a trip to the NCAA Tournament’s second round.
+In 2015, the Rams had a 10-9-3 campaign that was capped by the team’s second-straight CACC championship and a trip to the NCAA Tournament’s second round.
 Senior forward Carla Chmielewski scored a team-high eight goals and was named to the All-CACC first team, Division II CCA second team, and the NSCAA/Continental Tire third team.
 McKenna Burns was tabbed for the All-CACC first team, while Courtney Shaw earned a place on the All-CACC second team.

 The 2014 season went down as one of the best seasons in the team’s 24-year history.
 Dunbar’s Rams put together a 14-7-1 record—the fourth-best win total in program history—claimed the CACC regular season and tournament titles, and qualified for the NCAA Tournament for the first time ever.
 Senior defender Hannah Palese was selected as the CACC Defender of the Year, and earned Daktronics/Division II CCA All-East Region second team and National Soccer Coaches Association of America (NSCAA)/Continental Tire third team recognition.
 Junior keeper Courtney Shaw was tabbed for the Daktronics/Division II CCA second team and the NSCAA/Continental Tire second team, while junior midfielder Carla Chmielewski was named to the NSCAA/Continental Tire third team.
 Five players earned All-CACC recognition.